lmarena/lmarena.github.io/_posts/2024-08-29-style-control.md

     url: "https://infwinston.github.io/"
 ---

+### Updated Notes (2025/05/15):
+- Starting from May 15, 2025, Style Control is now the default view on [lmarena.ai/leaderboard](https://lmarena.ai/leaderboard).
+- For any category, the #1 model on the non-style-control leaderboard will always have the same score on the style-control leaderboard as it does on the non-style-control leaderboard.
+We ensure this by applying the same translation to every entry in the style-control leaderboard.
+This does not change the interpretation of the scores because the Bradley-Terry coefficients are translation invariant.
+We perform this translation to preserve consistency between the style-control and non-style-control leaderboards.

+---

 Why is GPT-4o-mini so good?
 Why does Claude rank so low, when anecdotal experience suggests otherwise?

 We have answers for you.
 We controlled for the effect of length and markdown, and indeed, _the ranking changed_.
 This is just a first step towards our larger goal of disentangling **substance** and **style** in Chatbot Arena leaderboard.